 The D4 form must be filed with the LeBow PhD Program Office at least 4 weeks prior to the Final Dissertation Defense.
 This form is used to schedule the final defense of the dissertation.
-When filing this form, the student must send an electronic copy of the abstract to the PhD Program Coordinator, and must file a complete copy of the dissertation with his or her department.
+When filing this form, the student must send an electronic copy of the abstract to the PhD Program Coordinator and must file a complete copy of the dissertation with his or her department.
 The Committee must consist of at least 5 members, at least 3 of whom are currently tenured, tenure-track, or full-time, non-tenure-track, but research active Clinical Professors.
 At least 2 of the Committee members must be from outside the student's primary specialization area; at least 1 committee member must be from outside the student's department, preferably the University.
+Note that individual departments may set additional restrictions on committee formation.

-Report of PhD Final Oral Defense Committee- D5

-This form must be filed with the Office of the PhD Program in Business no more than 48 hours after the completion of the final oral examination.
-The Dissertation Chair - not the student - should file the form
+Report of PhD Final Oral Defense Committee- D5 This form must be filed with the Office of the PhD Program in Business no more than 48 hours after the completion of the final oral examination.
+The Dissertation Chair - not the student - should file the form.